 How to Cite the Use of Resources in Publications or Press Releases

-Each publication, press release or other document about research supported by our Center's NIH award must include an acknowledgement of our NIH award support and a disclaimer such as:
+Each publication, press release, written/oral presentations or other document about research supported by our Center's NIH award must include an acknowledgement of our NIH award support and a disclaimer such as: